-When I originally published this article at Money Boss in July 2016, financial planner Michael Kitces — who has an awesome blog — sent me a note to explain why advisors use the “70% of your income” rule.
+Financial planner Michael Kitces — who has an awesome blog — sent me a note to explain why advisors use the “70% of your income” rule.
 The answer?
 “Because it works.”

 Generally speaking, the 70% of income replacement ratio works because once you subtract taxes and work-related expenses (plus savings), it's close to 100% of expenses in most cases.
 I still think this is a crazy way to come at it — why not just use 100% of expenses? — and that it's completely off-base for folks with high saving rates.
 For more on this subject, check out Michael's article in defense of the 70% replacement ratio.